jtann5/ChemE-Car-2023/README.md

 # ChemE-Car-2023

-This project includes the code necessary to operate the 2023 MSU ChemE Car.
+This project includes the code necessary to operate the MSU ChemE Car for the Spring 2023 ChemE Car competition.

+## General Information
+ECU - Electronic Control Unit
+Controls the overall functions of the car and allows for user interaction through the GUI.
+Responsible for regulating the start reaction (lead-acid battery) and acting upon the stop reaction (luminol reaction).

 BCM - Body Control Module
-Operates the controls for the soleniod and the motors.
+Receives instructions from the ECU and controls the soleniod and the relay in the manner specified.

-ECU - Electronic Control Unit
-Operates the functions of the GUI, and the total operations of the car.
-Also controls the luminol reaction with the sensor that determines the luminesense of the chemical reaction.

-The BCM is a secondary arduino that communicates with the primary arduino ECU.

-All Team Members who contributed to car:
+## Team Members
-- Eli ** (Chem Eng)
-- Christy ** (Chem Eng)
-- Mackenzie ** (Chem Eng)
-- Jacob ** (Comp Sci)
-- Mike ** (Comp Sci)

-** used to protect individual identity.
+Eli - Chemical Engineering

+Christy - Chemical Engineering

+Mackenzie - Chemical Engineering

+Jacob - Computer Science

+Mike - Computer Science